Placil (Clomipramine Hydrochloride)

 How Taken

-oral tablets, 2-3 times daily
+oral tablets, typically taken 2 to 3 times daily

 What Is Placil Used For?